Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution: Related work

 \subsection{Coevolution}

-Evolutionary algorithms~\citep{eabook} are general-purpose heuristic optimization algorithms that maintain a population (i.e., a set of solutions), and improve it by simulating the natural evolution process, i.e., iterative reproduction and selection.
-Instead of maintaining one single population, coevolutionary algorithms~\cite{DBLP:journals/ec/PotterJ00} maintain multiple ones, and coevolve them competitively or cooperatively.
-Competitive coevolutionary algorithms have been used for open-ended learning.
-For example, Minimal Criterion Coevolution (MCC)~\citep{mcc} pairs a population of evolving problems (i.e., environmental challenges) with a coevolving population of solutions.
-Similarly, Paired Open-Ended Trailblazer (POET)~\citep{poet,epoet} generates an endless progression of diverse and increasingly challenging environments while at the same time explicitly optimizing their solutions.
-Different from open-ended learning which tries to find challenging environments and their corresponding solutions, heterogeneous ZSC is to find an agent that can coordinate well with unseen human partners.
-Thus, the proposed MAZE for heterogeneous ZSC coevolves the two populations of agents and partners in a cooperative way.
+Evolutionary algorithms~\cite{eabook} are general-purpose heuristic optimization algorithms that maintain a population (i.e., a set of solutions) and improve it by simulating the natural evolution process, i.e., iterative reproduction and selection.
+Instead of maintaining one single population like traditional evolutionary algorithms, coevolutionary algorithms~\cite{DBLP:journals/ec/PotterJ00} maintain multiple populations and coevolve them competitively or cooperatively, which have been shown excellent performance in many scenarios~\cite{ccea-survey}.
+For example, Minimal Criterion Coevolution (MCC)~\cite{mcc} coevolves a population of problems (i.e., challenging environments) with a population of solutions.
+Similarly, Paired Open-Ended Trailblazer (POET)~\cite{poet,epoet} generates an endless progression of diverse and increasingly challenging environments while explicitly optimizing their solutions.
+Different from them, heterogeneous ZSC aims to find an agent that can coordinate well with unseen human partners, where the partners used for training can not be obtained independently by self-play.
+Thus, the proposed MAZE for heterogeneous ZSC obtains coevolves the two populations of agents and partners in a cooperative way.